adambraimbridge/nativerw/README.md

 # Native Store Reader Writer (nativerw)

-Writes any kind of content/data from native CMS in mongoDB by wrapping it under a minimal JSON structure.
+__Writes any raw content/data from native CMS in mongoDB without transformation but wrapping it under a minimal JSON structure.__

 ## Installation